-In FY 2019, scratch tickets represented approximately 77.5% of total sales and draw games represented approximately 22.5% of total sales.
-The split realized between the two product categories is typical for the Texas Lottery as scratch ticket sales have accounted for the majority of total sales for many years.
+In FY 2020, scratch tickets represented approximately 82.9% of total sales and draw games represented approximately 17.1% of total sales.
+The record-breaking scratch ticket sales during FY 2020 have increased the percentage of total sales that scratch tickets represent.
+The typical split realized between the two product categories is 80% scratch and 20% draw.